Carbon-izer Presents Interstate 35 in Austin

 Extended Stay America / 8221 N. Interstate Hwy.
 35

-These apartments lost two buildings to freeway flyover ramp construction, with a new building being built in the space to replace them.
-Just south of here was a whole hotel that was lost to the ramp construction; at 7800 N. IH-35.
+This 7-Eleven (with Laredo Taco Company and self-branded gas pumps) was built in 2024.
+It replaced a space where a hotel used to be.
 From what I can piece together, it was a Howard Johnson Plaza Hotel in the mid-to-late 1980s, then Four Points by Sheraton from 1991 to around 2007, then a Howard Johnson again.
 Before being shut down permanently in 2009, it was briefly "St. Michael Plaza Hotel".

 This was a Chili's from 1987 to 2007.
 It moved to 6619 N. Interstate 35 afterward.
-The restaurant space is still vacant is still vacant today.
+After Chili's, it was later Victory Childrens Center (aka Victory Christian Center); as of the early 2020s this appears to be abandoned.

 Academy Sports + Outdoors / 7513 N. IH 35